Acceptable Quality Level (AQL)

 In reality, for the majority of shipments, a random inspection with a statistically reasonable sample size is often adequate to fulfill expectations.
 Determining an appropriate and rational sample size, as well as an acceptance level, for such random inspections can be achieved through the use of the Acceptable Quality Level (AQL) standard.
 This standard aids in deciding whether a shipment should be accepted or rejected, taking into account the number and type of defects detected within the predetermined sample size.

-AQL Terms
+AQL Terms and Definitions

 Acceptable Quality Level (AQL): also called Acceptable Quality Limits, is defined as the maximum percent defective that, for purpose of random sampling inspection, can be considered satisfactory as a process average.